TizianoCitro/StandApp/README.md

 # StandApp

-Back-end for the Realt-Time chat application called `StandApp` developed with the `MERN` stack.
+Backend for the realt-time chat application called `StandApp` developed with the `MERN` stack.

 ## Stack